SAP/sap-btp-service-operator/README.md

 ## Automatic Service Binding Rotation
 You can enhance security by rotating your service binding, ensuring that credentials are updated before they expire.
-Rotation involves generating new bindings with fresh credentials, while preserving the old ones until the transition is complete.
+Rotation involves generating new bindings, while preserving the old ones to allow transition with no downtime.

 To enable automatic credentials rotation, you need to set the following parameters of the `credentialsRotationPolicy` field in the `spec` field of the `ServiceBinding` resource: